YeeHoran/Fuzzy-Human-Action-based-Emotion-Recognition/README.md

 # Fuzzy-Human-Action-based-Emotion-Recognition

-This is your README.
-READMEs are where you can communicate what your project is and how to use it.

-Write your name on line 6, save it, and then head back to GitHub Desktop.

 This is a emotion recognition through gesture and action series data, by using fuzzy tool to enhance the stgcn backbone model.

 The train.py and test.py are in the tools.